sjp38/linux/Documentation/admin-guide/mm/damon/eval.rst

 In total, DAMON recording feature incurs 0.70% runtime overhead and 0.03% memory space overhead.

-For convenience test run of 'rec', I use a Python wrapper.
+For a convenience test run of 'rec', I use a Python wrapper.
 The wrapper constantly consumes about 10-15MB of memory.
-This becomes high memory overhead if the target workload has small memory footprint.
+This becomes a high memory overhead if the target workload has a small memory footprint.
 Nonetheless, the overheads are not from DAMON, but from the wrapper, and thus should be ignored.
 This fake memory overhead continues in 'ethp' and 'prcl', as those configurations are also using the Python wrapper.

 Efficient THP
 -------------

 THP 'always' enabled policy achieves 4.76% speedup but incurs 7.05% memory overhead.
-It achieves 37.37% speedup in best case, but 81.79% memory overhead in worst case.
-Interestingly, both the best and worst case are with 'splash2x/ocean_ncp').
+It achieves 37.37% speedup in the best case, but 81.79% memory overhead in the worst case.
+Interestingly, both the best and worst-case are with 'splash2x/ocean_ncp').

 The 2-lines implementation of data access monitoring based THP version ('ethp') shows 2.34% speedup and 2.60% memory overhead.
 In other words, 'ethp' removes 63.12% of THP memory waste while preserving 49.15% of THP speedup in total.
-In case of the 'splash2x/ocean_ncp', 'ethp' removes 62.94% of THP memory waste while preserving 57.37% of THP speedup.
+In the case of the 'splash2x/ocean_ncp', 'ethp' removes 62.94% of THP memory waste while preserving 57.37% of THP speedup.